 He has been an invited performer at conferences for the North American Saxophone Alliance, International Society for Improvised Music, Oklahoma and Missouri Music Educators Association, and Jazz Education Network.
 He has performed with numerous nationally acclaimed jazz and pop artists.
 High school and college jazz ensembles throughout the country have performed his arrangements and original compositions.
 White is also active as a clinician with high school and college bands, and as an adjudicator at jazz festivals throughout the U.S.

 Originally from Kansas, White earned a Bachelor of Arts in music from Emporia State University, a Master of Music in jazz pedagogy from West Virginia University and a Doctor of Musical Arts in saxophone performance from the University of North Carolina at Greensboro.
-He is an endorsing artist of ANDREAS EASTMAN Saxophones and JODYJAZZ Mouthpieces.
-His debut album, “when you find it,” recorded with his band, MERGE, will be released this fall on the Artists Recording Collective label.
+He is an endorsing artist of Andreas Eastman Saxophones and Jody Jazz Mouthpieces.
+His debut album, “when you find it,” recorded with his band, MERGE, was released in fall 2019 on the Artists Recording Collective label.

 He is grateful for his amazing family: his wife Megan, his son Sam and his dog Lily.